accel-brain/accel-brain-code/Automatic-Summarization/README.md

 The function of this library is automatic summarization using a kind of natural language processing and neural network language model.
 This library enable you to create a summary with the major points of the original document or web-scraped text that filtered by text clustering.
 And this library applies [accel-brain-base](https://github.com/accel-brain/accel-brain-code/tree/master/Accel-Brain-Base) to implement **Encoder/Decoder based on LSTM** improving the accuracy of summarization by **Sequence-to-Sequence**(**Seq2Seq**) learning.

+The library also implements a function to extract document topics using the original model, which is a beta version of **Transformer** structured as an Auto-Encoder.

 ## Documentation

 Full documentation is available on [https://code.accel-brain.com/Automatic-Summarization/](https://code.accel-brain.com/Automatic-Summarization/) .
 This document contains information on functionally reusability, functional scalability and functional extensibility.